-Part-fill a plastic bag with moist seed compost and empty your seed packet onto the surface.
-There is no point in successionally sowing parsnips as you don't need to harvest them all in one go.
-What's more, parsnip seed stays viable for only one year, so saving seed could lead to wasting it.
+Part-fill a polythene bag with moist, peat-free, multi-purpose compost and empty your seed packet onto the surface.
+There’s no point in successionally sowing parsnips as you don’t need to harvest them all in one go.
+What’s more, parsnip seed stays viable for only one year, so saving seed could lead to wasting it.

 Mix the seed and compost together so the seed is evenly distributed in the bag.
 Tie the top of the bag together and place in a dark, warm spot such as your airing cupboard.
 Leave for around four days.